How does it work?

 Base Model

-AppKernel is built around the concepts of Domain Driven Design.
-You can start the project by laying out the model (the Entity).
+AppKernel is built around Domain-Driven Design.
+You start a project by laying out the domain model (the Entity).

 Note